MetaMask/metamask-improvement-proposals/MIPs/MIP-X.md

 }
 ```

-The proposed changes will enhance MetaMask's CAIP-27 implementation to support versioned requests, providing a more flexible and future-proof solution for identifying and interacting with crypto assets.
+The proposed changes will enhance MetaMask's CAIP-27 implementation to support versioned requests, providing a more flexible and future-proof solution for identifying and interacting with the wallet.

 ## Caveats
-Introducing versioning support for CAIP-27 in MetaMask may require additional storage and computational resources to handle the resolution and retrieval of version-specific asset metadata.
-Careful consideration should be given to optimize the implementation to minimize any potential impact on performance.
+Introducing versioning support for CAIP-27 in MetaMask may require additional storage, computational resources, and code paths to handle the resolution and retrieval of version-specific APIs and their UIs.
+Careful consideration should be given to optimize the implementation to minimize any potential impact on performance and UX.

 ## Implementation
 The MetaMask team will be responsible for implementing the proposed changes to support versioned CAIP-27 requests.
 This will involve updating the CAIP-27 resolution logic, modifying the API, and ensuring compatibility with different versions of requests.